 Top 10 Best New Orleans Saints Players Going Into the 2018 SeasonThey had a white hot 2017 season with a two headed monster in their backfield and the defensive rookie of the year on defense.
 But, if they want the playoffs, they need good players.
 Who’s the best among the Saints?
 We’re looking at the top ten best New Orleans Saints players going into the 2018 season.

-One of the NFL's most disruptive defensive linemen, racking up a career high 13 sacks in 2017 with two forced fumbles and an interception.
+One of the NFL's most disruptive defensive linemen, he racked up a career-high 13 sacks in 2017 with two forced fumbles and an interception.
 He is a true defensive powerhouse and will dominate in 2018.

 Mark Ingram will be suspended for four games in 2018, meaning his workload will increase.
-I'm confident he'll have an even better season this year than his 2017 year in which he had over 1,500 yards from scrimmage and 13 total touchdowns.
-He'll be a force with rushing and receiving.
+I'm confident he'll have an even better season this year than in his 2017 year, in which he had over 1,500 yards from scrimmage and 13 total touchdowns.
+He'll be a force in both rushing and receiving.

-After Brandin Cooks departed for New England, Thomas didn't disappoint as their number one receiver.
-He put up 1,200+ yards with 5 regular season touchdowns and 2 in the postseason.
+After Brandin Cooks departed for New England, Thomas didn't disappoint as their number-one receiver.
+He put up 1,200+ yards with five regular-season touchdowns and two in the postseason.
 He'll be a starter for years to come for New Orleans.

 The journeyman has been to the big game twice but has always been on the losing side.
 He's a longtime veteran with the experience the Saints need.
-In 2017, he totaled 4 touchdowns.
-While Alvin Kamara may be the Saints primary return man, Ginn still has a place in New Orleans.
+In 2017, he totaled four touchdowns.
+While Alvin Kamara may be the Saints' primary return man, Ginn still has a place in New Orleans.

 Give him some credit.
-He's one of the top punters in the NFL and underrated at the same time.
-It's no wonder the Saints gave him a five year contract extension.
+He's one of the top punters in the NFL and is underrated at the same time.
+It's no wonder the Saints gave him a five-year contract extension.